cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 ```

 As suggested in the Atlas Quickstart, we can modify the schema in the
-`atlas-schema.yaml` file, and then re-apply:
+`atlas-schema.yaml` file, and then re-apply with
 `kubectl apply -f atlas-schema.yaml`, and the Atlas operator will again
 reconcile the database to the desired state.